Domain Generalization via Optimal Transport with Metric Similarity Learning: Experiments and Results

 To further show the effectiveness of our algorithm especially on more deep models, follow~\cite{dou2019domain}, we also report the results of our algorithm by using ResNet-18 backbone on PACS dataset in Table~\ref{pacs_res18}.
 The ResNet-18 backbone, the output feature dim will be $512$.
 From the results, we could observe that our method could outperform the baselines on most generalization tasks and on average $+1.6\%$ accuracy improvement.

 Then, we implement ablation studies on each component of our algorithm.
 We report the empirical results of ablation studies in Table~\ref{table_ablation_study}, where we test the ablation studies on both the AlexNet backbone and ResNet-18 backbone.
 We compare the ablations by, (1)~\emph{Deep All}: Train the model using feature extractor on source domain datasets with classification loss only, that is, neither optimal transport nor metric learning techniques is adopted.
-(2)~\emph{No $\mathcal{L}_D$}: Train the model with classification loss and metric learning loss but without adversarial training component; (3)~\emph{No $\mathcal{L}_{MS}$}: Train the model with classification loss and adversarial loss but without metric learning component; (4)~\emph{WADG-All}: Train the model with full objective Eq.~\ref{Eq:full_objective}.
+(2)~\emph{No $\mathcal{L}_D$}: Train the model with classification loss and metric learning loss but without adversarial training component; {(3)~$\mathcal{L}_{MS}$ \emph{w.o.} $w^+$: omit the positive weighting scheme in $\mathcal{L}_{MS}$ (4) ~$\mathcal{L}_{MS}$ \emph{w.o.} $w^-$ : omit the positive weighting scheme in $\mathcal{L}_{MS}$.} (5)~\emph{No $\mathcal{L}_{MS}$}: Train the model with classification loss and adversarial loss but without metric learning component; (6)~\emph{WADG-All}: Train the model with full objective Eq.~\ref{Eq:full_objective}.

 From the results, we could observe that one we omit the adversarial training, the accuracy would drop off rapidly ($\sim3.5\%$ with AlexNet backbone and $\sim5.8\%$ with ResNet-18 backbone).
-The contribution of the metric learning loss is relatively small compared with adversarial loss.
+The contribution of the metric learning loss is relatively small compared with adversarial loss. {Comparing the ablations ~$\mathcal{L}_{MS}$ \emph{w.o.} $w^+$ and ~$\mathcal{L}_{MS}$ \emph{w.o.} $w^-$, we could observe almost similar accuracy.
+This indicates that the positive and negative weighting scheme of the metric learning objective may have equivalent contribution. }.
 Once we omit the metric learning loss, the performance will drop $\sim2.1\%$ and $\sim 2.5\%$ with AlexNet and ResNet-18 backbone, respectively.